tbatzel/cooking-recipes/Beef-Goulash.md

 - Add to crock pot or move to fridge

 #### Vegetables (Carrots / Celery)
-- Thinly chop carrota and celery
+- Thinly chop carrots and celery
 - Add to crock pot or move to fridge

+#### Vegetables (Potatoes)
+- Cut into fourths, set aside to add later

+#### Cooking
+- Add tomato paste and spices to pot
+- Add wine to pot
+- Cook on low for 3-6 hours